 The canteen operates with the help of generous volunteers.
-Lunch orders need to be written on a paper bag and placed in the class basket in the morning.
+Lunch orders can be made using the QKR app (by 8.45am) or written on a paper bag in the canteen.
 The canteen is open at recess and lunch times.
 Students are expected to show courtesy to the volunteers who help.